Slithersy/the_truth/README.md

 There are some easter eggs so make sure you look around the rooms before proceeding! :)
 (Also yes this is a Munshi mod)

--- Posting outside of Steam later on (probably today)

 # Installation
 - Download the mod.
 (Code > Download Zip)
 - Extract the zip file.